What Is APR? Your 6-Minute Guide to Annual Percentage Rates

 - Introductory purchase APR: This is a lower APR that applies to new purchases made for a certain period of time after you open a new account.
-It’s one of the most popular credit card offers lenders use to attract new customers; you’ll find many cards with 0% APR introductory rates.
+It’s one of the most popular credit card offers lenders use to attract new customers.
+You’ll find many cards with 0% APR introductory rates.

 - Promotional APR: Promotional rates are special rates offered for a short period of time or on certain types of balances.
 Sometimes this term is used interchangeably with introductory APR.

-- Balance transfer APR: Some credit card companies help you save money with a lower APR on balances you transfer from another card to a new or existing account with that company.
+- Balance transfer APR: Some credit card companies can help you save money with a lower APR on balances you transfer from another card to a new or existing account with that company.

 - Cash advance APR: Most issuers charge a higher APR on cash you borrow on your card than on your regular purchases.
-You’ll also pay a cash advance fee, further driving up the cost of this type of transaction.
+You’ll also typically pay a cash advance fee, further driving up the cost of this type of transaction.